Sydney Domville Rowland: Career

 Rowland's career began in medical journalism while he was still a medical student when, in 1896, as Hart's intern, the year following the discovery of X-rays, the BMJ appointed Rowland as "Special Commissioner" to produce a report on the clinical use of X-rays titled "Report on the Application of the New Photography in Medicine and Surgery."
 (Note: Roentgen announced the discovery of X-rays on 8 November 1895, and a radiograph first appeared in England in the BMJ on 25 January 1896.)
 It was published in 17 parts between 8 February 1896 and 12 June 1897.
 In May 1896, he founded the world's first X-ray journal, the Archives of Clinical Skiagraph, a radiology journal that preceded the British Journal of Radiology.
 In the preface to the first issue, written in April 1896, he wrote that "the object of this publication is to put on record in permanent form some sort of the most striking applications of the new photography to the needs of medicine and surgery".
 He coined the term "skiagraphy" to describe the making of X-ray pictures and wrote some of the early works on radiology.
 Without any radiology experts or X-ray departments at the time, his journal became an essential reading.

 He stopped studying X-rays in 1897 and moved into the field of laboratory medicine.
 The following year, he became an assistant bacteriologist at the Lister Hospital.
 In 1905, the Lister sent him to India to investigate and confirm the theory that plague is spread by rats carrying fleas.
-He returned to England in 1908 and 1909 and was sent to the Plague Commission again.
-Still, this time to investigate plague prevention in the UK and later to find out how an outbreak of plague appeared in Freston village, East Suffolk.
+He returned to England in 1908 and 1909 and was sent to the Plague Commission again, but, this time to investigate plague prevention in the UK and later to find out how an outbreak of plague appeared in Freston village, East Suffolk.

 Later, he joined the Royal Army Medical Corps in the First World War as a bacteriologist.
 In 1914, he bought a large motor caravan in England and set up No. 1 Mobile Laboratory, which he drove to the army area in France himself.
 The first of its kind, it formed the model for later mobile laboratories.
 During the war, he also worked on septic wounds, typhoid carriers, and gas gangrene.
 In 1915 he rose to the rank of Major and worked with the 26th General Hospital Royal Army Medical Corps.